 Our rich history of supporting women and girls in Canberra through the Great Depression, the Second World War, and the rapid social and cultural changes Canberra has experienced in recent years, continues to inform and influence our work.

-Today we provide quality, innovative services for women, girls and families in the ACT and surrounding regions.
+Today we provide quality, innovative services for women, including female-identifying and non-binary people, girls and families in the ACT and surrounding regions.
 We work in the areas of children’s services, community development, housing, youth services, personal and professional training, women’s leadership and advocacy.

 As a membership-based, non-religious organisation, we encourage the participation of people of all cultures, beliefs and ages in our movement.
 Strengthened by diversity, we welcome members who are committed to recognising and celebrating the value of every human being.